Giraffe: Social life

-Giraffes are usually found in groups that vary in size and composition according to ecological, anthropogenic, temporal, and social factors.
+Giraffes usually form groups that vary in size and composition according to ecological, anthropogenic, temporal, and social factors.
 Traditionally, the composition of these groups had been described as open and ever-changing.
 For research purposes, a "group" has been defined as "a collection of individuals that are less than a kilometre apart and moving in the same general direction".
-More recent studies have found that giraffes have long lasting social groups or cliques based on kinship, sex or other factors, and these groups regularly associate with other groups in larger communities or sub-communities within a fission–fusion society.
+More recent studies have found that giraffes have long-lasting social groups or cliques based on kinship, sex or other factors, and these groups regularly associate with other groups in larger communities or sub-communities within a fission–fusion society.
 Proximity to humans can disrupt social arrangements.
 Masai giraffes in Tanzania sort themselves into different subpopulations of 60–90 adult females with overlapping ranges, each of which differ in reproductive rates and calf mortality.
 Dispersal is male biased, and can include spatial and/or social dispersal.
-Adult female subpopulations are connected by males into supercommunities of around 300 animals.
+Adult female subpopulations are connected by males into super communities of around 300 animals.

 The number of giraffes in a group can range from one up to 66 individuals.
 Giraffe groups tend to be sex-segregated although mixed-sex groups made of adult females and young males also occur.
 Female groups may be matrilineally related.
-Generally females are more selective than males in who they associate with regarding individuals of the same sex.
+Generally, females are more selective than males when deciding which individuals of the same sex they associate with.
 Particularly stable giraffe groups are those made of mothers and their young, which can last weeks or months.
 Young males also form groups and will engage in playfights.
 However, as they get older, males become more solitary but may also associate in pairs or with female groups.
 Giraffes are not territorial, but they have home ranges that vary according to rainfall and proximity to human settlements.
 Male giraffes occasionally roam far from areas that they normally frequent.

 Early biologists suggested giraffes were mute and unable to create enough air flow to vibrate their vocal folds.
-To the contrary; they have been recorded to communicate using snorts, sneezes, coughs, snores, hisses, bursts, moans, grunts, growls and flute-like sounds.
+This has been proved to the contrary; they have been recorded to communicate using snorts, sneezes, coughs, snores, hisses, bursts, moans, grunts, growls and flute-like sounds.
 During courtship, males emit loud coughs.
 Females call their young by bellowing.
 Calves will emit bleats, mooing and mewing sounds.
 Snorting and hissing is associated with vigilance.
-During nighttime, giraffes appear to hum to each other above the infrasound range.
-The purpose is unclear.
+During nighttime, giraffes appear to hum to each other.
+There is some evidence that giraffes use Helmholtz resonance to create infrasound.
+They also communicate with body language.
 Dominant males display to other males with an erect posture; holding the chin and head up while walking stiffly and displaying their side.
 The less dominant show submissiveness by dropping the head and ears, lowering the chin and fleeing.